 - The Big Kahuna: Take a large silicone cake mold or bowl and fill with water in stages, adding small edible treats and freeze-able toys, such as a large rubber ball, at each new layer.
 Once the bowl has frozen solid, de-mold it outside on the grass, where it can be licked and gnawed on during hot days outside.

 - The Pupsicle: Fill a popsicle mold or small plastic cup with any mix of water, unsweetened/unsalted peanut butter, unsalted beef broth, mashed bananas, or blueberries.
 Use a thick pretzel rod or thin rawhide chews as the “sticks” and freeze solid.
 Offer the frozen treat outside in the yard to minimize mess as it melts.

 - The Fill-Up: Using a Kong-style rubber toy with an internal cavity, fill the toy up with one of the food/liquid mixtures suggested for “pupsicles” as described above.
 Freeze the toy whole, placing in a cup if necessary to keep liquid contained as it freezes.
-This makes a great “crate treat” to chew and lick on during confined hours, and may help distract separation anxiety-prone pups, too.
+This makes a great “crate treat” to chew and lick on during confined hours as an alternative to cbd dog treats, and may help distract separation anxiety-prone pups, too.

 - The Ankle-Saver: When puppies’ milk teeth are ready to loosen and fall out, they go through a particularly trying period of teething: ankles, fingers, furniture, and shoes can all fall prey to their chomping little needle-teeth.
 They behave like this because the milk teeth are annoying or painful, and they’re naturally driven to gnaw to help remove them.
 Soak a dishrag in water and freeze it in a twisted shape before offering it to a puppy: he’ll be able to chew away happily as the icy saturation soothes his irritated gums and loosens his teeth.